 1. Cp 7.
 70% Merlot + 30% Cabernet Franc - very creamy and tasty.

 2. Cp 3.
-70% Cabernet Franc + 30% Merlot - coming from 90 years old vines - dense, creamy, very flavourful and concentrated.
+70% Cabernet Franc + 30% Merlot - from a parcel with 90 years old vines, dense and creamy, very tasty and concentrated.

-3. Cp 5 .
-30% Cabernet Franc, 30% Cabernet Sauvignon and 30% Merlot - big freshness, Cabernet Sauvignon had slighty degradated flavours, thick and dense, big exquisite tannin.
+3. Cp 5.
+30% Cabernet Franc, 30% Cabernet Sauvignon and 30% Merlot - big freshness, Cabernet Sauvignon dominating, thick and dense, big tasty tannin.

-2019 vintage will be really something spectacular, be sure of that!!
+2019-vintage will be something spectacular, be very sure of that!

-My Bordeaux friend, Alex Rychlewski, listening carefully to Guillaume Pouthier's speech
+My Bordeaux' friend, Alex Rychlewski, listens carefully to Guillaume Pouthier's speech